omarabdelwahabmb/depi-recommendation/README.md

 ## Deployment Process
 ### Jenkins Pipeline Setup
-1-The pipeline is managed via Jenkins and includes the following stages:
+#### The pipeline is managed via Jenkins and includes the following stages:

-2-Checkout code: Fetches the latest code from the Git repository.
+1- Checkout code: Fetches the latest version of code from the Git repository.

-3-Build Docker images: Builds Docker images for both the backend and frontend applications.
+2- Build Docker images: Builds Docker images for frontend, worker, and backend applications.

-4-Run Tests: Runs unit tests to ensure code quality.

-5-Push Docker images: Pushes the built images to Docker Hub.
+3- Push Docker images: Pushes the built images to Docker Hub.

-6-Deploy with Ansible: Ansible provisions EC2 instances, sets up Docker, and deploys the application using Docker Compose.
+4- Deploy with Ansible: Ansible Configures EC2 instances, sets up Docker, and deploys the application using Docker Compose.

 ## Security Measures
 ### The following security practices are applied:

-- Secrets Management: Sensitive information like database credentials are stored securely using Jenkins and HashiCorp Vault.
+- Jenkins Credentials: Stores Passwords Securely.
 - SSH Keys: Only SSH key-based authentication is allowed for server access.

+## Contributing
-## Contributing We welcome contributions to improve this project.
+We welcome contributions to improve this project.
 ### Please follow these steps:

 - Fork the repository.